The Three C's of Leadership (and how they impact your company)

 3. Commitment

-Do you have that level of commitment?
-More importantly, do you require it from your team?
+Do you embody that level of commitment?
+And just as importantly, do you encourage and cultivate it within your team?

 Now more than ever, we owe our employees great leadership.
-Your business can't get one step better every day as long as there are people sitting in the wrong seats.
+Your business can't get one step better every day if you've got people sitting in the wrong seats.

 Leadership is the best tool to possess as a business owner.
 It attracts and retains wonderful employees who want to support the vision and mission of your company.